 - HR 11: Nonprofit organizations should create a culture of transparency and open communication where internal information is shared as appropriate.
 This also includes being open to input from personnel regarding the organization’s activities and results on a continual basis.

 - HR 22: Nonprofit personnel should receive ongoing performance-related feedback and a formal performance evaluation at least annually.

 - LEAD 11: Nonprofit leaders should continually develop the skills, knowledge and abilities of others at all levels of the organization to take on greater responsibility for carrying out the organization’s mission and engaging community members.

-Food: Coffee and tea will be provided.
+Food: Coffee, tea and a light snack will be provided.
 There will be a lunch break in the middle of the session.
 You may bring a lunch or purchase one nearby.

-Travel: Driving directions are available on Hamline's website.
+Travel: Driving directions and transit options are available on MCN's website.

 About the Presenter